findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 Luckily, I found [a blog
 post](https://medium.com/decentralized-identity/the-self-sovereign-identity-stack-8a2cc95f2d45)
-which seems to be needed, but I didn't find any follow-up work.
+which seems to be the right one, but I didn't find any follow-up work.
 However, we can use it as a reference and proof that there exists this kind of need.

 The following picture is from the blog post.
-As we can see, it includes problems, and the weirdest one is the missing OSI mapping.
-Even the post explains how vital the layer model is for interoperability and portability.
+As we can see, *it includes problems*, and the weirdest one is the *missing OSI mapping*.
+Even the post explains how vital the layer model is for *interoperability* and *portability*.
 Another maybe even more weird mistake is mentioning that layers could *be coupled* when the whole point of layered models is to have **decoupled layers**.
 Especially when building **privacy holding technology**, it should be evident